davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ## MQTT in openHAB 2.4

 The new MQTT architecture has been realized in an easy extensible, modular way.
-They different bundles are fully test covered to live up to the high coding standards of the underlying Eclipse Smarthome platform.
+The different bundles are fully test covered to live up to the high coding standards of the underlying Eclipse Smarthome platform.

 I will now take you on a journey of exploring all the new features, arriving soon on your openHAB installation.